Potential science with GW250114 -- the loudest binary black hole merger detected to date

 $A_{f,measured}$ is measured from the final mass and spin estimated in the post-merger analysis.
 The component masses and spins prior to the merger are estimated from the inspiral (pre-merger) phase and then used to predict the final mass and spin via a NR fitting model.
 These predicted values are used to calculate the expected final horizon area $A_{f,\text{expected}}$ using Eq.~\eqref{eq:2}.
 As $A_{f,\text{expected}}$ is derived from the NR model using the initial horizon areas $A_1$ and $A_2$, the denominator of the test statistic $\textit{R}$ is positive definite.
 Therefore, if $\textit{R} < 0$, it means that $A_{f,\text{measured}} < A_i$ and suggests a violation of the black hole area theorem.
 Furthermore, $\textit{R} = 1$ indicates that the signal is consistent with GR.

-$\Delta A_{\text{measured}}$ and $\Delta A_{\text{expected}}$ in Eq.~\eqref{eq:3} depend on the initial and final values of masses and spins, determined from the parameter estimation of pre and post merger part of the signal, respectively.
-Due to computational challenges in likelihood evaluation, earlier studies estimated these parameters while fixing sky location and $t_c$~\cite{Kastha:2021chr, Isi:2020tac}.
+$\Delta A_{\text{measured}}$ and $\Delta A_{\text{expected}}$ in Eq.~\eqref{eq:3} depend on the initial and final values of masses and spins, determined from the parameter estimation of the pre and post merger part of the signal, respectively.
+Due to computational challenges in likelihood evaluation, earlier studies estimated these parameters while fixing sky location and $t_c$~\cite{Kastha:2021chr,Isi:2020tac}.
 However, this can lead to biases in the values of the measured parameters~\cite{Cabero:2017avf} and underestimate the statistical uncertainties~\cite{Correia:2023ipz}.
-A recent study~\cite{Correia:2023ipz} provided an approach to marginalize over sky-location and $t_c$, by simultaneously yet independently modeling the pre- and post-merger of the signal, allowing only sky-location and $t_c$ to be shared between them.
+The method for marginalizing over sky location and $t_c$ used in Correia et al.~\cite{Correia:2023bfn} for black hole spectroscopy can also be used for testing the area theroem~\cite{Correia:2023ipz}.
+This is because marginalizing over these parameters involves simultaneously yet independently modeling the pre- and post-merger of the signal, allowing only sky-location and $t_c$ to be shared between them.
+The initial areas $A_1$ and $A_2$ can therefore be measured from the pre-merger signal, while $A_f$ is (independently) measured from the post-merger.
 We consider the same approach of marginalization of the sky location and $t_c$ to recover parameters and verify the area theorem.